MicrosoftDocs/winrt-api/windows.security.credentials.ui/credentialpicker_pickasync_693496969.md

 ## -remarks

-This method is only supported in a UWP app.
-In a non-UWP app use the 3 parameter overload and set the `caption` parameter.
+This method is supported only in UWP apps.
+In a non-UWP (that is, desktop) app, use the three-parameter overload, and set the *caption* parameter.

 ## -examples